top of page

 self-appointed order in a lawless landscape.

 The psychedelic renaissance is unfolding across culture, science, and spirituality.
-But long before mainstream publications like How to Change Your Mind brought these ideas into the public eye, pioneers, chemists, seekers, and writers were mapping the psychedelic terrain through their own stories and experiments.
+Long before mainstream publications like How to Change Your Mind brought these ideas into the public eye, pioneers, chemists, seekers, and writers were mapping the psychedelic terrain through their own stories and experiments.
 If you’re looking for a bookshelf that can take you from the chemistry lab to the depths of mystical experience, here are seven foundational works worth diving into.

 1. PIHKAL: A Chemical Love Story (Alexander & Ann Shulgin)